It’s the day before your big annual sale.

 Next, to keep it simple and create flexibility, fill in the content topics from Step 2.
 By using content topics, instead of specifics, you are establishing guidelines to work off.
 We find it is helpful to have general guidelines for what to post about so that it’s not so specific you get hung up on semantics.

-6. Write and Schedule Your Social Media Content
+6. Write and Schedule Your Social Media Posts

 A little advance planning ensures you have quality content to share with your audience consistently.